Our Verdict

 Now, using the platform is pretty straightforward.
 Take course creation in Teachable, for example.

 Overall, Teachable does a tremendous job in user experience and ease of use.
+Anyone without technical knowledge or prior experience of using Teachable can get started in no time.

 Course Creation and Engagement